-Tree planting in Kenya
+Tree planting in Kenya has started

 Together with our tree planting partner Eden Reforestation Projects (Eden), we have officialy started our first tree planting projects.
 Eden is a non-profit organization based in California, USA, that works in developing countries to reduce extreme poverty and restore healthy forests.
 We are proud to announce that Regreener is now planting trees in Kenya.